The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Introduction

 \section{Introduction}

-The current era is characterized by a deluge of high-dimensional data.
+Modern applications routinely generate high-dimensional data.
 Dimensionality reduction (DR) techniques have emerged as tools for exploratory analysis of such data by visualizing the underlying structure.
 The most popular methods, $t$-distributed stochastic neighbor embedding~\citep{maaten2008visualizing} and uniform manifold approximation and projection (UMAP)~\citep{mcinnes2018umap} are grounded in the attraction-repulsion dynamics that bring similar data points closer while pushing dissimilar ones apart.
 As unsupervised algorithms, these do not rely on labeled data; instead, they identify and preserve the intrinsic structure of high-dimensional data by leveraging local (attractive) and global (repulsive) relationships (forces).
 This makes these algorithms particularly well-suited for tasks such as clustering~\citep{becht2019dimensionality}, exploratory data analysis~\citep{fleischer2020late}, anomaly detection in semiconductor manufacturing~\citep{fan2021data}, visual search~\citep{gonzalez2023landscape}, time series analysis~\citep{altin2024exploring}, studying representation convergence~\citep{huh2024platonic}, and outlier image detection~\citep{islam2024outlier}, where visualizing hidden patterns in unlabeled data is critical and meaningful.
 By learning the embeddings in a data-driven, label-free manner, DR exemplifies the power of unsupervised methods to distill complex data into easily interpretable forms.

 Building upon the attraction-repulsion principle, newer methods have emerged~\citep{amid2019trimap,agrawal2021minimum,wang2021understanding,narayan2021assessing,yang2022interpretable,wang2024dimension,kury2025dreams}, each designed to emphasize specific aspects of the data.
 Despite their relevance in diverse applications, these methods often rely on heuristic practices that may fail to give meaningful interpretations.
 Moreover, DR introduces distortions that are unavoidable~\citep{chari2023specious}.
 Thus, it is imperative to have a deeper understanding of the algorithms so that practitioners can provide better interpretations of the embeddings, avoid spurious structures, and optimize performance.
 In practice, these algorithms achieve compact clusters using a variety of techniques, including specific initialization, learning rate schedule, and kernel function tuning.
 However, the underlying dynamics of the attractive and repulsive forces, responsible for cluster formation, have not been thoroughly investigated.
 Furthermore, the essential tunable parameters are concealed within abstract functional forms, making it harder to explain the algorithms.